-Tier One is a conversation that takes place with an educator.
-It may include a short "timeout" (5-10 minutes) that takes place during class, recess, or after class.
+Tier One is a conversation that takes place with a Crocker staff member.
+It may include a short "timeout" (5-10 minutes) that takes place during class or after class.
 The student is asked to reflect on the behavior.
-When warranted, a student may receive detention or a referral to an administrator.
+When warranted, a student may receive detention or be referred to an administrator.

 Tier Two occurs when either the behavior continues or calls for a more serious consequence.
 A referral is a written request or directive sending a student to visit a school administrator in response to a behavior choice.
-A tier two consequence could be lunchtime or after-school detention with reflection or a beautification duty.
+A tier two consequence could be before school or after-school detention with reflection or a beautification duty.

-Tier Three or Direct Behavior Referral to an Administrator occurs when either the student's behavior continues or the student displays behavior warranting a direct referral to an administrator.
+Tier Three or Direct Behavior Referral to an Administrator occurs when either the student's behavior continues or the student displays behavior warranting an immediate referral to an administrator.
 The administrator will formulate a course of action, and in serious cases, involve the Superintendent.

 Consequences for violations of school rules are determined within the discretion of the school and may range from required participation in a school service program to expulsion.
 In especially serious situations, the administrative team may act immediately to suspend or expel the student.